How to use the Corona Material Library?

 The Corona Material Library has been introduced in Corona Renderer 1.7 as a part of the installation package.
 It is downloaded automatically during the installation, but can be also installed manually in offline mode.

 It provides more than 300 ready to use materials, each with a high quality preview.
-The library in is mainly intended for beginner users and for those having problems with setting up basic materials.
+The library in is mainly intended for beginner users and for those having problems with setting up basic materials, but may be as well useful to advanced users.
 The most common uses of the material library include:

-- Quickly populating scene objects with realistic materials (this can greatly speed up work)
+- Quickly painting scene objects with realistic materials (this can greatly speed up workflow)

 - Using the material presets as bases for creating own ones (great for users inexperienced with material creation, introducing variation to scene)

-- Using the material presets as references for creating new materials from scratch (great if you are having troubles with setting up some specific material)
+- Using the material presets as references for creating new materials from scratch (great if you are having trouble setting up some specific material)

 How to open it?